-Caring For Giants: Close Encounters with the Elephants at Disney's Animal Kingdomby Alan S. Dalinka, contributing writer
+Caring For Giants: Close Encounters with the Elephants at Disney's Animal Kingdomby Alan S. Dalinka, staff writer

 If you have ever taken a ride aboard one of the Kilimanjaro Safaris trucks through the African savanna and into the red clay pits at Disney's Animal Kingdom, you have probably seen at least a glimpse of the majestic herd of giants that inhabit the park.
 The family group of African elephants, lead by their matriarch Rafiki, roams the driver's side in nearly-constant search of (Disney-supplied) food.
 Two bull elephants take turns roaming a separate enclosure on the opposite side of the truck pretty much out of sight of the family group—you may have spotted one of these males beyond the "Road Closed" sign just after Monkey Point when traveling from the savanna.